ShaunCurtis/Blazr.Weather/Documents/Functional-Programming.md

 # Functional Programming in C#

-Applying the Functional Programming [FP from now on] paradigm to Object Oriented Programming [OOP] languages such as C# requires compromises on both sides.
+Applying the Functional Programming paradigm to Object Oriented Programming languages such as C# requires compromises on both sides.
 There are some fundimental concepts that don't sit well on the other side.

+> Note: From here on Functional Programming is **FP** and Object Oriented Programming is **OOP**.

-This article is my take on melding FP into C# to take advantage of the benefits.
+This article is my personal implementation on melding FP into C# and the DotNet Framework.

 ## `Result<T>` and `Result`

-`Result<T>` and `Result` are the foundation stones of my FP implementation - as `Task` and `Task<T>` are to async coding.
+Everything revolves around `Result<T>` and `Result`.
+They are the foundation stones of my FP implementation,  Just as `Task` and `Task<T>` are to async coding.

 Any method that would return a value: